+PANGU - Planet and Asteroid Natural scene Generation Utility

+Overview

-PANGU - Planet and Asteroid Natural scene Generation Utility Overview PANGU v6 is a powerful toolset for modelling and generating high resolution images of surfaces of planetary bodies such as Mars, the Moon, Mercury and asteroids, as well as spacecraft and surface rovers.
+PANGU v7 is a powerful toolset for modelling and generating high resolution images of surfaces of planetary bodies such as Mars, the Moon, Mercury and asteroids, as well as spacecraft and surface rovers.
 It uses both real and synthetic data to simulate camera and LiDAR images to test vision-guided planetary navigation, guidance and landing systems.
-Images can be rendered in visual and thermal infrared bands with a full camera model implemented on GPUs for fast rendering.
+Images can be rendered in visual and thermal infrared bands with a GPU-based camera model for fast rendering.

-PANGU images of the Moon (left), Earth orbit (centre) and Mars (right) Developed by the University of Dundee, with support from the European Space Agency (ESA), PANGU v6 offers a high degree of realism while operating at near real-time speeds on 64-bit Windows and Linux PCs that support OpenGL and GPU shaders.
+PANGU images of the Moon (left), Earth orbit (centre) and Mars (right)

+Developed by the University of Dundee, with support from the European Space Agency (ESA), PANGU v7 offers a high degree of realism while operating at near real-time speeds on 64-bit Windows and Linux PCs that support OpenGL and GPU shaders.